Famous8/Calendar/README.md

-# calendar
+# Calendar
-A Simple, Open Source Calend
+A Simple, Open Source Calendar

 # Why is this Calendar different?
 - Privacy is our first priority, your data is stored locally on your own device, nowhere else.